jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 The Stock Analyzer app is available at: [https://stock-analyzer.modularmachines.ai](https://stock-analyzer.modularmachines.ai/).
 It is access-controlled.
 If you want to try, please let me know and I will create an account for you, and you can reset your password once you log in.

 #### PLTR
-The Stock Analyzer's advice of **PLTR** stock on Aug 02, two days before its earning report:
+The Stock Analyzer's insights of **PLTR** stock on Aug 02, two days before its earning report:

 <a href="/assets/ai_agent/pltr_analysis_screen.png" target="_blank">
   <img src="/assets/ai_agent/pltr_analysis_screen.png" />